A combinatorial description of stability for toric vector bundles: Parliaments of polytopes and matroid terminology

 \begin{defn} The $r$ points in $\textbf{u}(\sigma)$ are called the associated characters of $\sigma$. \end{defn}

-\begin{rem} The compatibility condition (\ref{CC}) implies the existence, for every maximal cone $\sigma\in\Sigma(d)$, of a basis called a compatible basis.
+\begin{rem} The compatibility condition (\ref{CC}) implies the existence, for every maximal cone $\sigma\in\Sigma(d)$, of a basis $B_\sigma$, given by a generator of $L_u^\sigma$ for each $u\in\textup{u}(\sigma)$.
+We call $B_\sigma$ a compatible basis.
 Nevertheless, given a maximal cone, a compatible basis may not be unique (see Example 4.4 of \cite{DrJS}) although $\textbf{u}(\sigma)$ always is. \end{rem}

-\begin{rem} An important feature is that for any maximal cone $\sigma\in\Sigma(d)$, the equivariant bundle $\sE$ splits equivariantly on $U_\sigma$ as
+\begin{rem} An important feature is that for any maximal cone $\sigma\in\Sigma(d)$, the equivariant bundle $\cE$ splits equivariantly on $U_\sigma$ as

 \end{rem}